5 Ways You Wear Out Your Hydraulic Components!

 2. Adhesive Damage – This is an extension of the common two-body abrasion.
 When the oil film between two lubricated surfaces moving relative to each other becomes lost or worn down, then the two surfaces will begin to scuff each other.
 This scuffing creates friction which, in turn, generated heat.
 If the friction and the heat are strong enough, then the two surfaces can often begin to stick together, or adhere.

-Although complete adhesion and eventual seizure is completely possible in the situations, it is more common for one of the surfaces to tear microscopic high points away from the other.
+Although complete adhesion and eventual seizure of the hydraulic system is completely possible in these situations, it is more common for one of the surfaces to tear microscopic high points away from the other.